sjorek/composer-virtual-environment-plugin/README.md

           --profile                  Display timing and memory usage information --no-plugins               Whether to disable plugins.
       -d, --working-dir=WORKING-DIR  If specified, use the given directory as working directory.
       -v|vv|vvv, --verbose           Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

     Help:
-      The virtual-environment command creates files
-      to activate/deactivate the current bin directory in shell, optionally placing a symlink to the current php-binary.
+      The virtual-environment command creates files to activate and deactivate the current bin directory in shell, optionally creating symlinks to php- and composer binaries in the bin directory.

       php composer.phar virtual-environment